-What boots should you wear on a 4G pitch?
+What cleats should you wear on a 4G field?

-When it comes to playing football, the kind of surface you’re playing on can have a big impact on the kind of boots you wear.
-If you’re playing on a 4G pitch, you’ll need a boot that’s up to the task.
+When it comes to playing soccer, the kind of surface you’re playing on can have a big impact on the kind of cleats you wear.
+If you’re playing on a 4G field, you’ll need a boot that’s up to the task.

-Let’s take a look at what boots to wear on a 4G pitch, as well as some things to keep in mind when making your purchase.
+Let’s take a look at what cleats to wear on a 4G field, as well as some things to keep in mind when making your purchase.

 As am Amazon Associate, I earn from qualifying purchases.